JorisAR/EvolutionaryAgents/README.md

 ## Acknowledgments

-- Inspired by various neural network and evolutionary algorithm implementations.
+- Inspired by various neural network and evolutionary algorithm implementations and papers.
 - Special thanks to the Godot community for their support and resources.